adorsys/open-banking-gateway/docs/architecture/concepts/psu-device-redirection.md

 ### Complexity of User Agent Redirection

 The purpose of this work is to provide insight into the complexity associated with a secure implementation of __User Agent Redirection__.
-Instead of narrating the use case of Open Banking, we want to show that even the better known and intensively utilized case of identity provisioning (oAuth2) is too complex enough and not yet well thought.
+Instead of narrating some proprietary use cases in Open Banking, we want to show that even the more mature, better known and intensively utilized case of identity provisioning (oAuth2) is too complex and not yet well enough thought out.

 The current state of implementation for Open Banking shows that neither financial institutions (known as ASPSP), nor third party providers (AISP, PISP, PIISP), are experienced enough to implement and operate solid, tamper proof __User Agent Redirection__ based Open Banking sharing processes.

 ## Highlighting User Agent Redirection

 ### Common Terms
-Let's call:
+Let's call :
-- __APP-RP : the __server application of a relying party that redirects user to an identity provider,
+- __APP-RP :__ the server application of a relying party that redirects user to an identity provider,
 - __UI-RP :__ the UI application utilized to access the server application of the relying party,
 - __APP-IDP :__ the server application providing the identity service,
 - __UI-IDP :__ the UI application utilized to access the identity provider,